svrooij/node-sonos-ts/docs/sonos-device/services/alarm-clock-service.md

 | **PlayMode** | `PlayMode` | Alarm play mode Allowed values: `NORMAL` / `REPEAT_ALL` / `SHUFFLE_NOREPEAT` / `SHUFFLE` |
 | **Volume** | `number` | Volume between 0 and 100 |
 | **IncludeLinkedZones** | `boolean` | Should grouped players also play the alarm? |

+This actions returns a boolean whether or not the requests succeeded.

+**Remarks** Some libraries support PatchAlarm where you can update a single parameter

 ## AlarmClockService event